earthcube2021/ec21_seijo_etal/README.md

 # Notebook: Investigating upper ocean variability during tropical cyclones and seasonal sea ice formation and melting: Argovis APIs exposed to co-locate oceanic and atmospheric datasets
 # authors: Giovanni Seijo-Ellis, Donata Giglio, Sarah Purkey, Megan Scanderbeg, and Tyler Tucker
 # Last edit: 06/09/2021 4:45 pm MT
+# Version 02:
+- Large portions of code were consolidated into pre-defined functions.
+- All pre-defined functions were compiled into utilities.py and imported as part of the local library imports (Section 2.2).
+A list and description of the functions is found in Section 2.3 of the notebook.
+- Progress bars were added for data download and plotting functions where useful.
 # contact: giovanni.seijo@colorado.edu
 #  This notebook has been submitted to the EarthCube 2021 Annual Meeting.
 # Purpose: